-(1) The basis of the cooperative doctorate procedure should be formed by an agreement between two university lecturers commissioned by the responsible Faculty Council of the University of Applied Sciences and the responsible Faculty of the TU Bergakademie Freiberg.
+- (1) The basis of the cooperative doctorate procedure should be formed by an agreement between two university lecturers commissioned by the responsible Faculty Board of the University of Applied Sciences and the Faculty of Geosciences, Geoengineering and Mining. - (2) The agreement needs the approval of the Faculty Board.
+Both university lecturers should take part in discussions concerning the agreement. - (3) The thesis should be supervised by a university lecturer from the Faculty of Geosciences, Geoengineering and Mining, either alone or together with a university lecturer from a University of Applied.